Determine the spin and number of unpaired electrons in the follow... | Channels for Pearson+

 Multiple ChoiceMultiple Choice

-Determine the spin and number of unpaired electrons in the following complex ion: [Mn(en)3]3+.
+Determine the spin and number of unpaired electrons in the following complex ion: [Cd(H2O)4]2+.

 A